 You can verify your server is running and accessible at any time from a web browser by visiting your FQDN on the public TCP port you forward to the server, using HTTPS and a special URL.
 For example, in the example above, you would use the following URL: https://backup.2xdata.net:443/wsbutest which will return the current date/time and the version # of the WholesaleBackup Server software.
 If you use server monitoring/alerting software, such as Nagios, you can use your URL to regularly test that your WholesaleBackup Server is reachable and running and alert you if it isn't.

 Step 6: Configure where backup accounts should be kept

-The software is installed and now ready to use however, at a minimum, we strongly encourage you to go to the Settings->Local tab and double check that you are happy with where metadata backups will be written to.
-You may also wish to configure email alerting on the Settings & email tab.
+The software is installed and now ready to use, however, at a minimum, we strongly encourage you to go to the Settings->Local tab and double-check that you are happy with where metadata backups will be written to.
+You may also wish to configure email alerts on the Settings & email tab.
 These settings and more are covered later in this document.

 Step 8: Download & install your new client

-Download your new client from the link in the email that will be sent to you when the build process is complete, in addition you can always download your client installer directly from the "Your Brands" page in the Web Console.
-View guide for installing and running first backup.
+Download your new client from the link in the email that will be sent to you when the build process is complete, in addition, you can always download your client installer directly from the "Your Brands" page in the Web Console.
+View guide for installing and running the first backup.

 Step 9: Monitor backups using the Server and the Web Console